coredns/example/README.md

 # example

 The example middleware prints "example" on every query received.
-It can be used as documentation for writing external middleware and to test if external middleware compiles with CoreDNS.
+It can be used as documentation for writing external plugins and to test if external plugins compile with CoreDNS.

 ## Syntax